On Unitary Monodromy of Second-Order Ordinary Differential Equations: Estimating the Eigenvalues of Heun and Darboux Operators

 We apply our algorithm first to the Lam\'e equation (i.e., $\gamma=\delta=\eps=1/2$), where our algorithm reduces to that of Beukers~\cite{beukers2007unitary}.
 To exhaustively find all eigenvalues in a large region, we start our algorithm independently at each point

-and run it until convergence; the factor of $1.198$ was chosen to align with the leading order prediction $\frac{2\pi}{\Delta}\ovl{\Lambda}\approx 1.198\,\mathbb{Z}^2$ of Proposition~\ref{prop:asymptoticlattice}.
+and run it until convergence; the factor of $1.198$ was chosen to align with the leading order prediction $\frac{2\pi}{\Delta}\ovl{\Lambda}\approx 1.198\,\ZZ^2$ of Proposition~\ref{prop:asymptoticlattice}.
 The square roots of our converged eigenvalues are shown Figure~\ref{fig:LameFigure:a} in blue, along with the lattice $\frac{2\pi}{\Delta}\ovl{\Lambda}$ in black and several asymptotic solutions in red, provided by Proposition~\ref{prop:asymptoticlattice}; the latter are exactly those of Beukers.
-We zoom into two example lattice points to demonstrate how the Lam\'e spectrum holds closely to the predicted, asymptotic values, consistent with both Conjecture \ref{prop:asymptoticlattice} and Conjecture \ref{conj:conj2}.
+We zoom into two example lattice points to demonstrate how the Lam\'e spectrum holds closely to the predicted, asymptotic values, consistent with Conjectures~\ref{conj:beukers},\ref{prop:asymptoticlattice}, and \ref{conj:conj2}.

 Figure~\ref{fig:LameFigure:b} shows a ``convergence map'' of the same experiment, to clarify the global convergence properties of our algorithm.
-The position of each pixel represents an initial estimate of $\sqrt{B}$, and its color/brightness represents the converged value; here, we use the standard HSV domain coloring of the complex plane.
+The position of each pixel represents an initial estimate of $\sqrt{B}$, and its color/brightness represents the converged value according to a standard HSV domain coloring of the complex plane.
 The center of this figure is the origin, and we show both positive and negative square roots of $B$ for visual clarity.
 In accordance with Figure~\ref{fig:LameFigure:a}, the plane is largely broken up into large cells that converge to the same point, and these cells approximately form a regular lattice.
 We can see that the algorithm itself breaks down for certain complex arguments as we move far from the origin; the boundaries between different basins of convergence grow noisier and more blurred in these regions.
-We can see the effect of this on the right-hand side of Figure~\ref{fig:LameFigure:b}, where the algorithm fails to converge for certain larger eigenvalues.